cinlu/tic-tac-toe/README.md

 # Project Introduction

-This is a simple web app created with React JS that allows the user to play Tic Tac Toe.
+This is a web app created with React JS that allows the user to play a game called Tic Tac Toe.

+UseState, UseRef

 # Instructions
 1. npm install && start